Monitoring an individual data task | Qlik Cloud Help

 • Records

-The number of records that were replicated during the load.
+The number of records that were written to the target during the load.

 • Message

-Displays error message if the load was not processed successfully.
+Displays an error message if the load was not processed successfully.

-You can view the following CDC details for the data task to monitor change processing in CDC status:
+You can view the following change processing statistics:

 You can view the following details for each table in the data task: